 Then again, it is also entirely plausible that American relations with Turkey will continue to decline and that the Greek economy will not soon recover in any meaningful way, leaving the United States to look instead to countries like Bulgaria, Italy and the Balkan states in order to form a southern pathway to Romania and the Black Sea.

 Of course, nothing like this scenario is guaranteed to happen.
 This is just a very rough outline of what a new American-Russian political confrontation in Eastern Europe might look like.
 Given that the past may not necessarily resemble the future, and in particular that technological developments could perhaps render some traditionally important geopolitical imperatives irrelevant — for example, modern airpower might eventually allow the United States to access its allies without possessing a land route to reach them — this outline may not end up being very prescient.
 Ideally, none of the ex-satellites will have to choose between looking eastward to Moscow or westward to Washington.

-This story originally appeared at Future Economics, March 23, 2016.
+This story first appeared at Future Economics, March 23, 2016.